ConsumerDataRight/mock-data-holder/CertificateManagement/README.md

 Endpoints that are not protected by mTLS are protected by TLS.
 The server certificate used for TLS communication can be provisioned by the CDR CA, or alternatively participants can used a trusted third party CA.

 For the Mock Data Holder, a self-signed TLS certificate is used.
-The self-signed certificate will not use the Mock CDR CA, like the mTLS certificates do.
+The self-signed certificate will be issued by the Mock CDR CA, like the mTLS certificates are.

 The TLS certificate for the Mock Data Holder is available at `tls\mock-data-holder.pfx` and has the password of `#M0ckDataHolder#`.